 Vanilla Buttercream – a creamy and smooth, equal parts butter and shortening, crusting buttercream; perfect for frosting and piping cakes, cookies, and cupcakes.
 It’s also wonderfully delicious!

 This post may contain affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.
 Please see my disclosure policy for more on affiliate links and my policies.

 They say it's your birthday.
 Well, it's my birthday too, yeah!

 Today is my birthday.
 I am officially 35.
 I am not expecting much to change except that I am now in a different age division for running races, 35-39.
 Woohoo!
 I am the youngest again. 😉

 I wanted to bake a super special birthday treat to share with you on my birthday, like these Birthday Cake Oreo Truffles I shared earlier this month, but for a plethora of reasons that didn't work out.
 I probably should have waited with the Birthday Cake Oreo Truffles, but I was just too excited to share that recipe.

-The benefits of making such a large quantity of Vanilla Buttercream are the beater will be fully immersed in your buttercream, which allows less air to get incorporated into it.
+The benefit of making such a large quantity of Vanilla Buttercream is the beater will be fully immersed in your buttercream, which allows less air to get incorporated into it.
 This will make your buttercream frosting creamier and easier to smooth.

 This monstrous batch of Vanilla Buttercream is also great for multiply projects.
 It will store for at least 2 weeks in an airtight container in the fridge.
 I’ve actually stored mine in the fridge for upwards of a month with no problems.
 Just pull it out, let it thaw to room temperature, and re-whip.
 If necessary add milk to desired consistency.